Monitor ingestion gateway progress with event logs

 Progress events allow you to:

-- Track how much data has been ingested per table without waiting for pipeline completion.
+- Track how many rows and bytes have been ingested per table without waiting for pipeline completion.

 - Monitor each ingested table individually to identify bottlenecks or issues.